oxalica/rust-overlay/docs/cross_compilation.md

 To try examples,
 1. `cd` into `example/cross-aarch64` (or other directory).
 2. `nix-shell` to enter the development environment.
-3. `make run` to build and run the program in an emulater.
+3. `make run` to build and run the program in an emulator.

 The structure of `shell.nix` should like this,
 ```nix